Elliot Bevan

-Elliot Bevan is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Garnon Davies.
-He first appeared on 9 January 2007 as a new student.
-In July 2010, it was announced that Davies would be leaving the show.
-He made his final appearance on 15 November 2010.
-During his time on the show, Elliot was involved in storylines including a relationship with his friend Sarah Barnes (Loui Batley) and finding his long-lost father.
+Elliot Bevan is a fictional character from the British soap opera Hollyoaks, played by Garnon Davies.
+The character debuted on-screen during the episode broadcast on 9 January 2007.
+Elliot was introduced into the series as a new student character.
+In July 2010, it was announced that Davies had decided to leave the show.
+Elliot made his final appearance during the episode broadcast on 15 November 2010.
+Elliot's storylines included a relationship with his friend Sarah Barnes (Loui Batley) and finding his long-lost father.

-Character creation
+Casting

-Elliot was created in 2006 and on the day auditions were held and Davies had attended other castings.
-Of his Hollyoaks audition Davies stated: "The day I went for the audition I also had a casting for a McVities biscuits ad, I’m glad I got the one I did, but it was a weird audition.
+Elliot was created in 2006 and on the day auditions were held for Elliot, Davies attended another audition for a biscuit advertisement.
+Davies was unsure if he would receive the role because he presumed Hollyoaks were casting only attractive actors in roles.
+Davies told Josie Ensor from Western Mail that "the day I went for the audition I also had a casting for a McVitie's biscuits ad, I'm glad I got the one I did, but it was a weird audition.
 I remember thinking how many other boys there were on the day and how attractive they all were.
 I just thought they want good-looking guys like them, not me."
-(Carley Stenson) who plays Steph Cunningham in the serial, put in a good word to producers, helping him secure the role.
+Carley Stenson who plays Steph Cunningham in the show, praised Davies to producers, which he believed helped him to secure the role.

-Davies has revealed that he had to escalate his Welsh accent to impress producers, stating: “They also really liked the Welsh thing – they went mad for it.
-They thought it just added to his geeky character,” he said, with a less pronounced Welsh accent than Elliot’s.
-I had to ham up my Welshness to fit in with the odd perception of Wales the producers had."
+Elliot was originally intended to be a Scottish character.
+Davies included a Scottish accent on his CV when he auditioned for the role.
+When filming commenced, Davies was instructed to use his Welsh accent instead and the character was changed.
+Davies had to escalate his Welsh accent to impress producers, he explained to Ensor that "they also really liked the Welsh thing – they went mad for it.
+They thought it just added to his geeky character, I had to ham up my Welshness to fit in with the odd perception of Wales the producers had."